foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 With SSE Engine Fixes, NET Script Framework, and SSE Display Tweaks, the most vital of mods are now in place.

-In addition, we are going to install four more mods to serve as examples during the second part of this lesson where we talk about plugins and load order.
+In addition, we are going to install four more mods to serve as examples in the next lesson where we talk about plugins and load order.
 All four of these mods can also be counted as essentials so you would want to install them either way.

 ### Unofficial Skyrim Special Edition Patch